 An immigrant practices teeth brushing techniques she is learning in an oral care class taught by a peer leader navigator in Anchorage, Alaska.

 Marisol Vargas, program manager at the Alaska Literacy Program, has volunteered as a peer leader navigator for eight years, working with Spanish-speaking individuals.
 "We have lost personal contact during the pandemic, with no face-to-face meetings, but we continue to help communities receive important information," she said.
 The navigators also are working with city government leaders, who have posted videos, posters and news reports about COVID-19 in numerous languages on the city's website and on social media.

 "We're working with the municipality to help show people how to wash their hands and sanitize their homes, how to stay safe," Vargas said.
 It was Vargas who first pondered the term "hunker down" on the city's website.
 She didn't know the phrase, and wondered how she could help other Spanish-speaking individuals understand it.

 "Now I know it means stay at home, don't go outside," she said.
 "Language matters, but in languages other than English, it's not always just the message — it's how it's delivered."
 That's why peer leader navigators are staying in contact with people by phone as well, trying to support them and sharing information with them from other institutions.

 And now, Smith said, the navigators have blossomed into a new field — video production.
-For people who are not necessarily literate in their own languages, the navigators are creating videos in their homes to help individuals better cope with the challenges of sheltering in place and social distancing.
-Some of the videos have been posted on the municipality's web site, where the information can reach far more people than one-on-one contacts.
+For people who are not necessarily literate in their own languages, the navigators are creating videos to help individuals better cope with the challenges of reducing contagion risks and social distancing.
+Some of the videos have been posted on the municipality's website, where the information can reach far more people than one-on-one contacts.